 When I was in pastry school in the south of France, one of my favorite weekend activities was to stroll through the surrounding beach towns in search of the best moules frites (mussels and French fries).
 I don’t know if it was the French fries, the mandatory glass of lunchtime white wine, the fresh mussels straight from crystal-blue waters, or the small, round table barely large enough to hold two bowls, but I felt so French sitting by the Mediterranean Sea enjoying my little seafood meal.

-If you want to feel extra French, eat your bowl of steamed mussels as the French do: use a fork to pop out the first mussel, then use the empty shell to pinch out the rest.
-Stack the empty shells inside one another on the perimeter of your plate so you don’t have to hunt for the last morsel of mussel-y goodness.
+This recipe of steamed mussels & garlic bread celebrates those flavors in an easier at-home pairing with toasted bread (great for soaking up the mussel-wine broth) seasoned with flavorful garlic.
+If you want to feel extra French, eat your bowl of steamed mussels as the French do: use a fork to pop out the first mussel, then use the empty shell as pinchers to pull out the rest of mussels.
+Then, stack the empty shells inside one another on the perimeter of your plate so you don’t have to hunt for the last morsel of mussel-y goodness.

 - 1/2 a baguette (two slices per person)

 - Olive oil

 - 4 garlic cloves, minced

 - 2 lemons, 1 zested and 1 thinly sliced